-While the microwave has its place, for entrees it doesn’t always produce the most appealing results.
+While the microwave has its place, it doesn’t always produce the most appealing results when it comes to entrees.
 And that’s where the toaster oven fits in nicely.

-Convenient, energy efficient, and easy on the pocketbook, a good quality toaster oven can handle most tasks of a standard-sized one.
-They preheat quickly, draw little electricity, and they won’t excessively heat up your kitchen – which makes them a sweet option on a hot summer day.
+Convenient, energy efficient, and easy on the pocketbook, a good quality toaster oven can handle most tasks typically asked a standard-sized one.
+These countertop appliances preheat quickly, draw little electricity, and won’t excessively heat up your kitchen – which makes them a sweet option on a hot summer day.

 Because of their compact size, they’re a brilliant choice for small space cooking, dorm rooms, the cabin, tiny homes, and micro apartments that have no kitchen at all!

 They’re a great choice for those who cook in small batches, or for helping with holiday dinners.
-And another appealing feature of their small footprint is that they’re quick and easy to clean.
+And another appealing feature of their small footprints is that they’re quick and easy to clean.

 With a range of sizes and cooking options available, they’re a smart choice for any kitchen.

 Bottom Line Up Front: The Best Toaster Ovens

 - Wolf Gourmet

 - Black and Decker CTO6335S